 - (e) Provisional Lot License (PLL) is a license that provides the owner of a vacant developable lot (hereafter referred to as "lot") the right to obtain a STR License.
 The PLL is valid for 3 years from issuance and guarantees the owner the right to obtain a Rental Business License upon issuance of a Certificate of Occupancy (CO).
-In the event construction is in the process, but a CO has not been issued, the PLL holder may appeal the expiration of the PLL to the Town Treasurer for an extension of up to 120 days. - (f) Short-term rental (STR) property means an accommodation, rented or leased for less than thirty (30) consecutive days when the property on which the accommodation is located is assessed, for county property tax purposes, as residential property.
+In the event construction is in the process, but a CO has not been issued, the PLL holder may appeal the expiration of the PLL to the Town Treasurer for an extension of up to 120 days. - (f) Short-term rental (STR) property means an accommodation, rented or leased for less than thirty (30) consecutive days, used in a manner consistent with the residential character of the dwelling, when the property on which the accommodation is located is assessed, for county property tax purposes, as residential property.
 Exceptions: Rental properties that are available for rent for a period not to exceed 14 calendar days in a calendar year are exempt from the provisions of this Ordinance.
-Hotels, motels, inns, and bed and breakfasts are not considered STRs. - Any property which is leased from its owner on a long-term lease basis (30 days or greater), then made available by the leasee for short term rental or occupancy to a different party shall be considered a short-term rental and both lessor and leasee are subject to this ordinance. - (g) Destination or Private Vacation Clubs ("Destination Clubs") are classified as private and/or exclusive membership organizations or commercial businesses providing access to properties and services for its club members with non-ownership interest who seek alternative options to standard vacation home rentals.
-Destination Clubs typically provide properties in a variety of locations and model a membership access structure where its members purchase membership levels granting access to personalized services.
+Hotels, motels, inns, and bed and breakfasts are not considered STRs. - Any property which is leased from its owner on a long-term lease basis (30 days or greater), then made available by the leasee for short term rental or occupancy to a different party shall be considered a short-term rental and both lessor and leasee are subject to this ordinance.
+Vaction time-sharing plans are not short-term rentals and are not allowed pursuant to Section 14-201 of this Code. - (g) Destination or Private Vacation Clubs ("Destination Clubs") are classified as private and/or exclusive membership organizations or commercial businesses primarily engaged in providing short-term overnight acommodations and related services for its club members with non-ownership interest who seek alternative options to standard vacation home rentals.
+Destination Clubs typically own or lease properties from the owners on a long-term basis, provide those properties in a variety of locations to its members on a short-term basis, and model a membership access structure where its members purchase membership levels granting access to properties and personalized services.
 Properties offered by Destination Clubs to a member for less than thirty (30) days are considered STRs whether the Destination Club is an owner of record or a lessee.
 All references to "owners" in this Chapter apply to Destination Clubs